alesr/tango/README.md

 [![codecov](https://codecov.io/gh/alesr/tango/branch/main/graph/badge.svg)](https://codecov.io/gh/alesr/tango)

 Tango is a simple matchmaking system for players looking to host or join matches in different game modes.
 It handles queueing players, creating matches, managing available slots, and removing players when necessary.
-Tango is designed for flexibility and efficiency, supporting multiple game modes (such as 1v1, 2v2, and 3v3) and ensuring thread safety with `sync.Map` and atomic operations.
+Tango is designed for flexibility and efficiency, supporting multiple game modes (such as 1v1, 2v2, and 3v3).

 ## Features